 At the ADHD Clinic of North Texas, we specialize in addressing health care needs in a sensitive, considerate and confidential environment.Our mission is to provide the highest quality of care to our patients in an environment where they feel unrushed, thoroughly listened to, and well informed

 As a highly trained, board certified specialist in Psychiatry, Dr. Parikh provides quality care and an understanding of the issues concerning adults.
-Dr. Curtis is also a highly trained psychiatrist with a strong interest in diagnosis and treatment of Adult ADHD

 - ADHD is a medical condition with symptoms of inattention, hyperactivity, impulsivity, or a combination of all three symptoms.

 - ADHD is one of the most common mental disorders affecting children.
 ADHD is frequently first identified in school-aged children when it causes disruption in the classroom or difficulty with schoolwork.
 Approximately 5 to 8 percent of school-aged children have symptoms of ADHD.